rayct/FunChat/README.md

 # Funchat A Flutter Mobile App for iOS

-A Chat Messaging App For iOS made with Flutter, Firebase,using the Stream Chat API.
+A Chat Messaging App For iOS made with Flutter, Firebase, using the Stream Chat API.

 ## Getting Started